Skip to main content

 Gardens in full bloom

 The gardens of the Alcázar are at their peak.
 Roses, jasmine, orange blossom.
-The Palais de Viana with its 12 patios becomes an explosion of colour.
+The Palacio de Viana with its 12 patios becomes an explosion of colour.
 Now or never.

 Traditional festivals